SteelCompendium/data-md/Bestiary/Monsters/Monsters/Goblins/Statblocks/Goblin Runner.md

 <!-- -->
 > ⭐️ **Crafty**
 >
-> The runner doesn't provoke opportunity attacks by moving
+> The runner doesn't provoke opportunity attacks by moving.